List of Justified characters: Loretta McCready

 Loretta McCready (played by Kaitlyn Dever) is a teenage girl involved in the Bennett family business of growing and selling weed.
 After she is attacked by a paedophile henchman of the Bennetts, her father calls in a tip to the Marshals Service to protect her.
 When Mags finds out Loretta's dad went outside for help she poisons him.
 Mags takes Loretta in and informs her that she sent her dad south to work for the family.
-Resourceful and intelligent, Loretta forms a bond with both Mags and Raylan but eventually discovers Mags' true nature.
+Resourceful and intelligent, Loretta forms a bond with both Mags and Raylan but eventually discovers Mags's true nature.
 Her suspicions about her father's leaving are confirmed when she sees Coover wearing her father's wrist watch.
 She calls Raylan in a state of panic telling him what she found out.
 A drunk, high, and angry Coover kidnaps her and plans to reunite her and her father at the bottom of a mine shaft.
 Raylan arrives at the mine and brawls with Coover shortly before fatally shooting him.
-Loretta is then placed in foster care with child services well outside of Mag's grasp.
+Loretta is then placed in foster care with child services well outside of Mags's grasp.
 She confronts Mags in the Season 2 finale, shooting but not killing her before being placed back into foster care.

-In Season 6 she secretly buys the Bennett family land from Dickie with the money left to her by Mags.
+In season 6 she secretly buys the Bennett family land from Dickie with the money left to her by Mags.
 This brings her into conflict with Avery Markham as he tries to buy up fertile land to grow legal marijuana.
 She eventually forms a partnership with Boyd to fend off Markham and his thugs.
-She offers to buy land from the people of Harlan, same as Markham, only she won't move them out or kill them like him.
+She offers to buy land from the people of Harlan, same as Markham, only she won't move them out or kill them like he would.
 Her continued conflict with Markham brings her into contact with his henchman, Boon, who takes a strong liking to her.
-When she still refuses to cooperate with Markham he has Boon kill her Aunt, her last living relative.
+When she still refuses to cooperate with Markham he has Boon kill her aunt, her last living relative.
 Boon then tracks her down at the old Bennett weed shed and Markham makes her one final offer to come around or die.
 Loretta talks her way out of it telling Markham the people of Harlan will listen to her and not him as he's an outsider.
 She agrees to help Markham in his plans to buy land.
 Loretta is last seen during the duel between Raylan and Boon, when the two collapse from their wounds she kicks Boon's gun away before he can fire another shot at Raylan.